Phytic acid vs Phytate

-On the other hand, phytic acid is a powerful antioxidant that can help in the prevention of many diseases, like cancer.
+On the other hand, phytic acid is a powerful antioxidant that can help in the prevention of many diseases, such as cancer.

-The estimated daily phytic acid intake of people around the world is about (9):
+The estimated daily phytic acid intake around the world is about (9):

 - 750 mg/day in the US